 Human cells genetically modified

 A Good Practice document on the assessment of GMO-related aspects in the context of clinical trials with human cells genetically modified has been developed by the national competent authorities and the Commission services.
-This document, which builds on possibilities under the existing legislation to facilitate the conduct of clinical trials with this type of medicinal products, has been endorsed by Austria, Belgium, Cyprus, Czech Republic, Denmark, France, Germany Greece, Hungary, Italy, Luxembourg, Malta, Portugal, Romania, Spain, Sweden and Norway.
+This document, which builds on possibilities under the existing legislation to facilitate the conduct of clinical trials with this type of medicinal products, has been endorsed by Austria, Belgium, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malta, Portugal, Romania, Spain, Sweden and Norway.
 Developers that intend to conduct a clinical trial in these countries can follow the approach laid down in this document.

-Moreover, a common application form has been endorsed by the competent authorities in Austria, Belgium, Cyprus, Denmark, France, Germany, Greece, Hungary, Italy, Luxembourg, Malta, Portugal, Romania, Spain and Norway.
+Moreover, a common application form has been endorsed by the competent authorities in Austria, Belgium, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malta, Portugal, Romania, Spain, Sweden and Norway.

 Repository of national regulatory requirements